After six series of Breaking Bad and the role of a lifetime, the former Malcolm in the Middle actor deserves some rest.

 An educated guess would say that the above scene took place in the village of Doolin, the heart of Clare’s ‘trad scene’.
 In reality, though, it could have taken place in any of the pubs in west Clare.

 Music aside, any visitor to the area – famous or not – would have plenty more to explore.
 Mary O’Brien of the Irish Landmark Trust knows the area intimately.
 Loop Head Lighthouse on the county’s Atlantic coast is one of ILT’s most prized properties.

 Mary didn’t have to guess why Cranston loves the area.

 Think a friend might enjoy this article?
 Click to save and share

 “It’s just a special place, a real getaway.
 The light there is extraordinary and sunsets over the rugged landscapes are magical.
 Then, of course, you have the fresh Atlantic air and great seafood.”

-“There’s the Irish music in Doolin and Milltown Malbay, Potholing in The Burren, seafood in Doonbeg, the Bridges of Ross, the Cliffs of Moher…I could go on”.
+“There’s the Irish music in Doolin, Willie Clancy week in Milltown Malbay, Potholing in The Burren, seafood in Doonbeg, the Bridges of Ross, the Cliffs of Moher…I could go on”.

-So, as Breaking Bad reaches its conclusion, the man behind Walter White may well be driving along the Wild Atlantic Way at that very moment.
+So, as millions of viewers watch Breaking Bad reach its conclusion, the man behind Walter White may well be driving along the Wild Atlantic Way at that very moment.

 Save this page to your Scrapbook: